-The book then endured a 2-hour tarmac-taxiing adventure at Logan airport in pure whiteout conditions, tucked away inside a Victorinox laptop bag as heavy snowfall accumulated on the 777's wings.
+The book then endured a two-hour tarmac-taxiing adventure at Logan airport in pure whiteout conditions, tucked away cozily inside a Victorinox laptop bag as heavy snowfall accumulated on the 777's wings.

-The snow had forced the pilot to return to the gate twice for de-icing, making the green goop of the de-icing liquid compete fiercely against the snow drifts for dominance of the wings.
-Boston Logan was under white squall conditions but the pilot was determined to take off, and take off he did, with a mighty roar of the engines and violent jolts inside the cabin, until the 777 (and the book within it) burst out of the clouds and into the calm of a full moon night at 35000 feet.
+The snow forced the pilot to return to the gate twice for de-icing.
+The green goop of the de-icing liquid competed fiercely against the snow and ice for dominance of the 777's wings.
+Boston Logan was declared to be under white squall conditions, but the pilot was determined to take off.
+And take off he did, with a mighty roar of the engines that delivered violent jolts inside the cabin, until the 777 (and the book within it) burst out of the stormy lower clouds and into the calm of a full moon and an ink black night sky at 35000 feet.

-Once back in sunny California, the book sat on a coffee table for a week, still wrapped in its Harvard Books bag, while its owners toiled away in the salt mines of Silicon Valley, just to be able to live hand to mouth in the not-so-high-anymore plateau of six-figures a year.
+Once back in sunny California, the book sat on a coffee table for a week.
+It remained wrapped in its Harvard Books bag, while its owners toiled away in the salt mines of Silicon Valley, just to be able to live hand to mouth in the not-so-high-anymore plateau of two six-figures a year.

 Jack London never quite recovered from the terrible blow of losing his beloved Xanadu among the redwoods.
-He vowed to rebuild but his heart and his health we not in any shape to face such a daunting project, and he died three years later, leaving behind a veritable castle-in-ruins among the Sonoma Redwoods, just steps from his grave.
+He vowed to rebuild but his heart and his health we not in any shape to face such a daunting project.
+He died three years later, leaving behind a veritable castle-in-ruins among the Sonoma Redwoods, just steps from his grave.

-The top of the Golden Gate Bridge's towers scraped the marine-layer as we drove along 101 North, above the Golden Gate.
+The top of the Golden Gate Bridge's towers scraped marine-layers of fog as we drove along highway 101 North, above the Golden Gate.
 We had the Pacific Ocean to the left, and the wide expanse of the San Francisco bay to our right.
-The bay was dotted with hundreds of sailboats that gave the day an air of hurried celebration, of trying to squeeze in all the blue skies they could before the evening fog rolled in.
+The bay was dotted with hundreds of sailboats that gave the day an air of hurried celebration.
+As if someone was trying to squeeze in all the blue skies they could before the heavy evening fog rolled in.

-Leaving Sonoma Square, we drove deeper into wine country, where forested hills open the way to row upon row of vineyards and a little less obvious affluence.
-This signifies old money, non-flashy but quirky, the type that keeps a 1950's Morris Minor convertible in perfect shape in the garage just for weekend jaunts around the vineyards of Sonoma, Napa and Mendocino County, or for Hitchcockian drives along the Sonoma coast up to Bodega Bay to see the famous scary seagulls and to hear the sea lions bark beyond the rolling fog in black islands.
+Leaving Sonoma Square, we drive deeper into wine country, where forested hills open way to row upon row of vineyards and a little less obvious affluence.
+This signifies old money, non-flashy but quirky.
+The type that keeps a 1950's Morris Minor convertible in perfect shape in the garage just for weekend jaunts around the vineyards of Sonoma, Napa and Mendocino County.
+Or perhaps they take the Morris Minor out for Hitchcockian drives along the Sonoma coast up to Bodega Bay to see the famous seagulls and to hear the sea lions bark beyond the rolling fog on black islands just beyond the bay.

-They might keep a red tartan wool blanket in the back seat of said 1950’s convertible Morris Minor, along with a bottle of Macallan's to be shared by the bonfire as waves crash over black rocks and harbor seals breathe heavily in the fog beyond the break, or maybe it’s you that's breathing heavily, because you’re drunk and in love and you get to sleep on a black beach with a bonfire, as the fog rolls in at dusk.
-Because you haven’t lived unless you wake up with your loved one, shivering and wrapped up in blankets and covered in black sand next to a smoldering driftwood fire as the sun rises over the hills behind the beach and the gray whales start spouting and breaching just beyond the break, and you’re hungover and feel like death warmed over, but you’re as happy as you've ever been because you’re in love.
-But you’re not old money, not even close, but you're still quirky, or so she tells you before she kisses you good morning out there on the black beach in the Sonoma Coast.
+Old money might also keep a red tartan wool blanket in the back seat of said 1950’s convertible Morris Minor, along with a bottle of Macallan's to be shared by a bonfire as waves crash over black rocks and the harbor seals breathe heavily in the fog beyond the break.
+Or maybe it’s you that's breathing heavily, because you’re drunk and in love and you get to sleep on a black beach with a bonfire, as the fog rolls in at dusk.
+Because you haven’t lived unless you wake up with your loved one, shivering and wrapped up in wool blankets and covered in black sand next to a smoldering driftwood fire as the sun rises over the hills behind the beach and the gray whales start spouting and breaching just beyond the break.
+You’re hungover and feel like death warmed over, but you’re as happy as you've ever been because you’re in love.
+But you’re not old money, not even close, but you're still quirky, or so she tells you before she kisses you good morning out there on the black beach on the Sonoma Coast.